The 5 Stages of User Journey in Product Management

 Reach is the first stage in a user journey in which the user comes in touch with you and your company.
 It is also called the “awareness” or “discovery” stage.
 Further, it can originate from a Facebook ad or even a referral given by a friend.

 Hence, your business must market well in places where people may get to know your company’s offerings.
 It is also critical to have the apt metrics to track the customer touchpoints and check on your marketing efforts.
-Some metrics are the number of website visitors, social analytics, customer reviews, polls, pay-per-click (PPC), AdWords, and data from surveys.
+Some product management metrics are the number of website visitors, social analytics, customer reviews, polls, pay-per-click (PPC), AdWords, and data from surveys.

 However, at this stage, most people will not convert to customers.
 You are simply capturing your potential customer’s attention and developing a relationship with them.